China January money growth slumps to record low, fuels policy loosening bets

 The broad M2 money supply measure in January rose just 10.8 percent from a year earlier, central bank data showed on Friday, the weakest pace since records started in 1998 and well under a 12.1 percent forecast.

-That was even as new yuan loans surged to 1.47 trillion yuan (153 billion pound), trumping market expectations for 1.35 trillion yuan, and more than doubling December's 697.3 billion yuan.
+That was even as new yuan loans surged to 1.47 trillion yuan ($235.6 billion), trumping market expectations for 1.35 trillion yuan, and more than doubling December's 697.3 billion yuan.

 "The slower M2 growth could be largely attributed to the capital outflows as Chinese corporates are unwinding the U.S. dollar liabilities," ANZ economists said in a note to clients.